kyroskoh/AwesomeSockets/README.md

 # AwesomeSockets
-A java library to make server-socket communications less painful.
+A simple java library to make server-socket communications less painful.

 ## Introduction

-Writing client server code in Java is more often than not, annoying and excessively verbose.
+I was learning about servers and sockets in my course *50.003: Elements of Software Construction*, and we had a problem set with many questions, where we simply reused code for starting the servers and sockets.

+I found it incredibly painful and verbose.
 To open and accept a server in Java, we have to do:

 ```java
 ServerSocket serverSocket = new ServerSocket(4321);